erizov/Professor/semester_7/lecture_46_blockchain_advanced/blockchain_scalability/README.md

 # Blockchain Scalability

-**Category**: Advanced Blockchain
+**Category**: Algorithm

-**Time Complexity**: Varies

-**Space Complexity**: Varies

-## Algorithm Description
+## Overview

 Blockchain Scalability is a fundamental algorithm in computer science used to solve specific computational problems efficiently.

-### Overview
+## Description

-This algorithm is particularly useful for [specific use cases].
+This algorithm is particularly useful for solving problems related to [specific domain].
 Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+## How It Works

+[Algorithm description to be added]

-### Complexity Analysis
+## Complexity Analysis

 - **Time Complexity**: To be determined based on implementation
 - **Space Complexity**: To be determined based on implementation

-### References

-- Wikipedia: Blockchain Scalability
-- Additional resources can be found in academic literature

-## Overview

-This algorithm is particularly useful for [specific use cases].
-Understanding its implementation and complexity characteristics is essential for effective problem-solving.

-### References

-- Wikipedia: Blockchain Scalability
-- Additional resources can be found in academic literature

-## Introduction

-Blockchain Scalability is used to solve specific computational problems efficiently.
-This algorithm is particularly useful when dealing with [describe use case].

-## Algorithm Details

-### How It Works

-The algorithm works by [describe the main approach]:

-1. [Step 1]
-2. [Step 2]
-3. [Step 3]

-### Key Characteristics

-- **Time Complexity**: [To be determined]
-- **Space Complexity**: [To be determined]
-- **Stability**: [Stable/Unstable]
-- **In-place**: [Yes/No]

 ## Use Cases